 Kim Michelle Lewis

-Associate Department Head and Associate Professor, Physics, Applied Physics & Astronomy
+Associate Professor, Physics, Applied Physics & Astronomy

 Dr. Kim Michelle Lewis is from New Orleans, Louisiana.
 She studied at Dillard University where she received her Bachelor of Science degree in Physics in 1998.
 In 1998 Kim was accepted to the University of Michigan Applied Physics PhD Program and received a David and Lucille Packard Fellowship and several Pre-doctoral Research Grants from the Social Science Research Council.
 Kim’s thesis work was the development of single electron devices for application as low-noise electrometers.
 This work led to a U.S. Patent No. 6,777,911 in August 2004.
 Kim completed her Master of Science in Electrical Engineering in August 2003 and her PhD in Applied Physics in August 2004 from the University of Michigan.
 In 2004 Kim accepted a postdoctoral position at Louisiana State University (LSU) in Baton Rouge in the Department of Electrical and Computer Engineering and the Center for Computation and Technology.
 In April 2005, Kim received a Ford Foundation Postdoctoral Fellowship administered by the National Research Council of the National Academies to continue her research in the area of molecular electronics at LSU.
 Currently, Kim is an Associate Professor of Physics, Applied Physics, & Astronomy at Rensselaer Polytechnic Institute (RPI).
 Her research expertise is in the area of quantum transport in nanoscale structures, such as ultrathin films, molecular structures, and biological systems using techniques that include inelastic electron tunneling spectroscopy and scanning probe microscopy.
 Recently, she has extended her research to include the study of electrophysiology of biological systems, including adult stem cells and prostate tumor cancer cells on silicon carbide substrates for therapeutic and regenerative medicine applications.